Paan Shots Recipe (Meetha Paan Drink)

 Here are a few more Indian desserts that you may like: Rajbhog Shrikhand, Paan Panna Cotta, Chikoo Kheer, and Sitaphal Basundi.

-Holi is just a month away, so I am updating all the Holi recipes on the blog with new information.
-This paan drink is a perfect drink to make for Holi parties or Indian get-togethers.
+Holi is just a few days away, so I am updating all the Holi recipes on the blog with new information.
+This paan drink is a perfect choice for Holi parties or Indian get-togethers.

-Inspired by the popular Indian Meetha Pan (Betel Leaves), it is super easy to make and comes together in just 5 minutes.
+Inspired by the popular Indian Meetha Pan (Betel Leaves), this modern drink blends fresh Betel leaf, gulkand, fennel, and cardamom into a chilled, vibrant green shot.
+It is super easy to make and comes together in just 5 minutes.

 Ingredients

-Green Color – It is optional but gives a nice green hue to the drink.
+• Green Color – It is optional, but it gives the drink a nice green hue.

-Others – You will also need milk, fennel seeds (saunf) and desiccated coconut (nariyal ka burada).
+• Others – You will also need fennel seeds (saunf) and desiccated coconut (nariyal ka burada).

-This drink is served in shot glasses, mostly 50 ml (1.5 oz) in measurement.
+• Shot Glasses – This drink is served in shot glasses, mostly 50 ml (1.5 oz) in size.

 How To Make Paan Shots